REST interface

 The primary use case is a headless Raspberry pie server i. e., a Linux one.

-The actual command required to run ssh varies, example here is ssh raspbian
+The actual command required to run ssh varies, example here is ssh raspbian,

 YMMV.